topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

     #include <HardwareSerial.h>
     HardwareSerial Serial;
     ```
-2. Verify and upload the "AnalogInOutSerial.ino" file to the TOPST VCP-G board.
+2. Verify and upload the "AnalogInOutSerial.ino" file to the VCP-G.
-3. If the upload gets stuck in an infinite uploading state, it may be due th the FWDN mode not being activated.
+3. If the upload gets stuck in an infinite uploading state, it may be due to the FWDN mode not being activated.
 To resolve this:
-    1. Disconnect the power calbe from the TOPST VCP-G board
+    1. Disconnect the power calbe from the VCP-G board
-    2. Press and hold the FWDn switch
+    2. Press and hold the FWDN switch
     3. Reconnect the power cable while continuing to hold the FWDN switch.
     4. Release the FWDN switch
         If the issue persists, try running the Arduino IDE with administrator privileges.